learn-co-curriculum/dsc-visualizing-intermediate-activations/README.md

 ## Summary

-In this lesson, we investigated how you can visualize feature maps, the representations learned by CNNs during training.
+In this lesson, you investigated how you can visualize feature maps, the representations learned by CNNs during training.
 While outside the scope of this lesson, there are other visualization techniques for CNNs such as visualizing the filters themselves, or visualizing heatmaps of the original image to identify where in an image patterns were identified.
-In the upcoming lab, you'll continue to practice visualizing feature maps, as we did here creating a complete visualization of all channels within each of the 8 model layers.
+In the upcoming lab, you'll continue to practice visualizing feature maps, as you did here creating a complete visualization of all channels within each of the 8 model layers.